Lincolnshire Windmills

 “A windmill is simply a mill that is powered by the wind.
 It uses the energy that it derives from the wind and converts it into power to help produce such things as flour from wheat grains and pump water from low lying fens into drainage dykes and more recently electricity.”

 Lincolnshire’s landscape is ideal for windmills and at one time or another it is thought that the county could boast more than 500.
-Remains of 136 windmills can still be found today and more information on this can be found at: http://www.lincolnshire.gov.uk/visiting/windmills
+Remains of 136 windmills can still be found today.

 References